zepingyu0512/zepingyu0512.github.io/_pages/about.md

 - *2025.2*: New preprint: [Back Attention: Understanding and Enhancing Multi-Hop Reasoning in Large Language Models](https://arxiv.org/pdf/2502.10835).
 This work investigates the mechanism of latent multi-hop reasoning and propose the back attention module to enhance the latent multi-hop reasoning ability in LLMs.

 - *2025.1*: New preprint: [Understanding and Mitigating Gender Bias in LLMs via Interpretable Neuron Editing](https://arxiv.org/pdf/2501.14457).
-This work investigates the mechanism of gender bias and propose a neuron-level model editing method to reduce gender bias in LLMs without hurting the existing abilities.
+This work investigates the mechanism of gender bias and proposes a neuron-level model editing method to reduce gender bias in LLMs without hurting the existing abilities.

 - *2024.12*: I've compiled paper lists of [SAE](https://github.com/zepingyu0512/awesome-SAE) and [neuron in LLMs](https://github.com/zepingyu0512/awesome-LLM-neuron).